vippsas/vipps-partner/README.md

 See: [Manual signup](manual-signup.md).

 ### How to check if a merchant is signed up with the partner as partner

+When a new merchants gets its Vipps application approved, an email is sent to both the merchant and the partner with information about:
+* The merchant's organization number
+* The merchant's name
+* The sale unit's MSN
+* The sale unit's name

 **Please note:** Vipps can not share information about the status of a merchant's agreement or product orders.